Skip to main content

 The quick version

-• Georgia does not currently have large turf replacement rebate programs like western states.
+• Georgia does not have a statewide native plant or turf replacement rebate program as of May 2026.

-• Gwinnett County promotes water-wise landscaping with 60%+ native, low-water vegetation.
+• Gwinnett County promotes water-wise landscaping (60%+ native vegetation) with free guidance — no cash rebate.

-• Check with your local water provider for any new landscaping incentive programs.
+• Check with your local water utility — drought conditions often prompt new conservation incentive programs.

 How to apply for Georgia rebates